WSMorrison/Robot_Quiz/README.md

 ## Bug Fixes
 -Game did not advance past the final screen.
 Troubleshooting found that the name of the div id="play-again" had been changed to "play-again-cover" for consistency in the HTML and CSS code, but not in JavaScropt.
 Corrected the error.<br>
 -The footer was fixed at the bottom of thes screen which allowed the footer to cover the qustions and submission button on smaller screens.
-Solved this issue by adding a new div that included the whole site other than the footer.
+Solved this issue by adding a new div that included the whole site except the footer.
 This div's height is set to a minimum of the view height minus the height of the footer.
 This div then takes up no less than the full screen, minus the footer, which forces the footer to the bottom of a large screen, but allows all the elements to display properly if the screen is smaller.<br>
 -Found a timing issue with the robot's turn which allowed the user to click "Submit for Judgement" before the countdown was complete.
 This effected the gameplay by disabling the user's answer buttons for the duration of the countdown time.
 Solution was to change the sequence in JavaScript that disabled the button, so that the button was disabled immediately when the player turn changed instead of one second into the function.<br>
 -Found that on very small screens, the height of the answer-cover and play-again-cover divs made it impossible for the user to scroll down to advance the turn and round, or to choose to play again or choose not to at the end of the game.
 Used a max-height media query to keep all the buttons in the viewport on very small screens.<br>
 -Found that on iPhones, the text in the answer buttons and "Submit for Judgement" buttons were blue and were not styled correctly.
 Troubleshooting found that the styling from the body styling CSS carried into Chrome but not Safari.
 Specified text styling for specific buttons resolved the issue.<br>